 Chinese/Classless Language Learning Environment.
 This was written as I was studying at Fudan University as a tool to help me learn.
 Contains a user-entered dictionary of words which allows quick, complex querying.
 It also has a flashcard drilling/quizing interface.

-This formed the beginning of the Howler project and my PhD.
+This formed the beginning of the Trailgraph project.

 Taenarum was a distributed, collaborative, real-time programming development environment.
 It provided a Smalltalk-style code-browser to source code without having to have it in a particular format.
 It would read and parse standard source code as required so that it could be used by individual developers without having an effect on anyone else in the project (this is compared to most IDEs then, and now, which litter code with special files and file structures).
 Any edit actions that a user performed would be transmitted live to other Taenarum users on the same server so they could see a virtual "developing version" of the code as it happened.
 It had language plugins for C, Java, and Dylan, in various states of completion, CVS support, and a Java evaluation playground (via a third party interpreter).